-Future operations and maintenance cost projections for the 10 year planning period are summarised in Table 10-18 below.
+Future operations and maintenance cost projections for the 10 year planning period are summarised in Table 10-17 below.
 The costs shown assume no change in the method of service delivery and take no account of inflation.
 They are based on an analysis of historical costs, current contract rates and estimated costs for maintaining new assets resulting from growth and future capital improvement programmes.

-The forecast also incorporates costs associated with addressing operations and maintenance issues identified in this plan.
+The forecast also incorporates costs associated with addressing operations and maintenance issues identified in this plan but excludes depreciation.

 Detailed cost estimates are prepared for each public toilet facility taking into consideration specific asset and operational requirements.
 Scheduled maintenance work is also included that provides for works necessary to extend the life and serviceability of assets and manage them in a sustainable manner.
-Operational and Maintenance costs for all public toilets are generally combined under a district wide budget, unless there are specific costs associated with that facility (e.g. rates).
+Operational and Maintenance costs for all public toilets are have been combined under a district wide budget.